Effects of thermosyphon on shallow foundation

 To apply these thermal boundary conditions:

-Select Flux 3 under the function type Climate from the left panel list.
+- Select Flux 3 under the function type Climate from the left panel list.
 Then, specify the relevant parameters to define a time dependent climate flux condition.
-The method and equations for the climate flux can be found in the RS2 Thermal Theory Manual [link to the manual].
+The method and equations for the climate flux can be found in the RS2 Thermal Theory Manual.

 Seven required user defined time functions for Climate Flux have been defined.
 View the functions by selecting the “Define…” option to the right of each of Air Temperature vs Time, Wind Speed vs Time, Evaporation vs Time, Solar Radiation vs Time, Albedo vs Time, Vegetation Height vs Time, Snow Depth vs Time.

 The data can be found in the tab “4.
 Air Temperature”, “5.
 Wind Speed”, “6.
 Evaporation”, “7.
 Solar Radiation”, “8.
 Albedo”, “9.
 Vegetation Height”, and “10.
-Snow Depth” respectively from the “thermosyphon on shallow foundation” Excel sheet.
+Snow Depth” respectively from the “Effects of thermosyphon on shallow foundation” Excel sheet.
 The graphs are also shown below.

 Air temperature vs. Time